TofuBytesDEV/Module-Documentation/Modifying the Campaign.md

 <h2>UpdateCampaign(planetName,activeStatus,campaignType,resetProgress,defendDate)</h2>

+UpdateCampaign() allows for the Game Master or developers to perform modifications to the current campaign.
+The function can be called from inside of the game management script and also called live from the in-game developer console as long as the `require(id)` variable is identified with the function.

 | Parameters     | Value Type | Use          |
 |:---------------|:-----------|:-------------|
 | planetName `required` | String     | The name of the planet that will be updated. |